Hester van Eeghen: Work

 Volkskrant, International Herald Tribune, San Francisco Chronicle, Trouw, Het Parool, De Telegraaf, Het Financieel Dagblad – HP/De Tijd, Vrij Nederland, Art Aurea, Holland Herald etc..), television and radio.

-It is listed in an inventory of Dutch Design in the 20th Century (Ton Lauwen 2003).
+Simon Schama describes her work as follows: "That instinct for engineering produces beautiful twists, the essence of a great van Eeghen design, driven by the love of morphing loops and mutations.
+Her imagination turns and turns again, spun by a passion for origami and the Möbius strip.
+It’s not every designer who will tell you (as she does in a little video about a reversible backpack called 'The Drop') that it was 'inspired by a documentary on spermatozoa'."

+In 2018 to celebrate three decades in design, Hester van Eeghen designed "One Thousand And One Handbags", a pop-up book together with which was launched at the Amsterdam Stedelijk Museum.
+She imagined an interactive exhibition on the theme of 'the bag as theater', focussed on the owner's experience of touch, smell and their character.
+In addition an evening was held in the Compagnie Theater with 400 guests, where she directed the performance of a series of theater vignettes representing bag-owning clients, and a ballet with swirling shoes and bags, and presented Mayor Femke Halsema with a set of mayoral bags illustrated with the symbols of the city.

+Hester’s work is also part of permanent collections in several museums, including the Amsterdam Museum, The Amsterdam Rijksmuseum and the Cooper Hewitt Smithsonian Design Museum in New York.
+After her death, NAI010 published "A World of Bags", a monograph providing an overview of some of the more 1000 designs she created, along with a number of articles on her life and sources of inspiration.

 Foundation

 Both in 1998 and 2008 at the occasion of her first and second decade in design, Hester van Eeghen created a collection of 24 unique pieces that were auctioned at Sotheby's Amsterdam, with the proceeds going to the Foundation Hester van Eeghen Leather Design.
 Every two years, the Foundation organises a competition in collaboration with the Museum of Bags and Purses as a stimulus for designers who work with leather.
 The theme of the competition focuses on the historical collection of the museum, for example the 2010 theme is Dine & Date.
 The winner of the Leather Design Prize will have their design produced in a series of 30 pieces.
 It is an opportunity for the designer to become familiar with the entire process from design to end product.

-In 2008, after 20 years of designing, Hester was made a Knight in the Order of Orange-Nassau and given the decorations by the Mayor of Amsterdam Job Cohen for her contribution to Dutch Design.
+In 2008, after 20 years of designing, Hester was made a Knight in the Order of Orange-Nassau and given the decorations by the Mayor of Amsterdam Job Cohen for motivating young designers.